magna-nz/Astros-Auction-House/README.md

 1. Clone the code
 2. Restore packages
    `npm install` from the current directory
-3. `truffle test` to run all code
+3. `truffle test` to run all tests
+4. `truffle console` to connect to Ganache RPC.
+Make sure Ganache is open.
+5. Interact with deployed contracts